cmaltezou007/1C_web_scraping_and_data_management_in_R/README.md

 ## Getting started

 - Clone/pull this repository.
-- Restore the exact package versions I used in these assignments (for reproducibility purposes) by typing renv::restore() in R / RStudio from the project root folder.
-This loads the renv.lock file (if not done automatically).
-You may have to install.packages("renv") first.
+- Restore the exact package versions I used in these assignments (for reproducibility purposes) by typing `renv::restore()` in R / RStudio from the project root folder.
+This loads the renv.lock json file (if not done automatically).
+You may have to `install.packages("renv")` first.
 - The renv.lock file applies to both assignments.
 - You can find the R version used (4.5.1) inside the renv.lock file too.